 I know that You’ll be there will me

 “Come Ease The Pain” finds the artist at his heaviest.
-With militant riffs leading the way, the song finds the artist singing in a fitting lower register to match the more robust nature to the music here.
-Despite the heaviness, a listenable feel is not sacrificed as the trademark A New Beginning melody is allowed to shine.
+With militant riffs leading the way, the song finds the Pascual singing in a fitting lower register to match the more robust nature to the music here.
+Despite the heaviness, a listenable form is not sacrificed as the trademark A New Beginning melody is allowed to shine.

 “Fate Of The Blind” is the better of the final three (at least my opinion).
-This one upholds quite the decisive momentum with walls of razor edged guitars and spirited low end leading to what amounts a brazen and in your face tone.
-Chorus is expertly done with its curt and too the point feel while Grimmark’s soloing is of a similar high quality.
+This one upholds quite the decisive momentum with walls of razor edged guitars and spirited low-end leading to what amounts a brazen and in your face tone.
+Expertly done rhythms touch upon the curtly woven, while Grimmark’s soloing is of a similar high quality.
 Lyric snippet:

 Look at your own world